Brad Underwood: NJCAA

-College
+NCAA

-^^{a} ^{b} ^{c} ^{d} ^{e} In the Spring of 2019, The Stephen F. Austin athletics department discovered that the process by which student-athletes were being certified as academically eligible was not properly accounting for all NCAA requirements from 2013 thru 2019.
+^^{a} ^{b} ^{c} ^{d} ^{e} In the spring of 2019, the Stephen F. Austin athletics department discovered that the process by which student-athletes were being certified as academically eligible was not properly accounting for all NCAA requirements from 2013 thru 2019.
 This error resulted in 82 student-athletes competing while ineligible for SFA in the sports of football, men's basketball, baseball, volleyball, softball, women's golf, men's and women's track & field and men's cross country.
 As a result, Stephen F. Austin vacated 117 men's basketball victories from 2014 thru 2019 including all 29 wins during the 2014-2015 basketball season and all 28 wins during the 2015-2016 basketball season.